FatimaHubail/marketing-agency-frontend/README.md

 - As a client, I want my data isolated from other clients, so that I never see requests or campaigns that aren't mine.
 - As a client, I should not be able to change a request's status myself, so that only agency staff can validate and accept work into the pipeline.
 ### Agency staff
+1. As an agency staff member, I want to view the dasboard so I can see current activities.

+2. As an agency staff member, I want to review client campaign requests so I can decided how to handle them.

+3. As an agency staff member, I want to accept or reject campaign requests so I can manage incoming work.

+4. As an agency staff member, I want to manage campaigns so I can track their progress.

+5. As an agency staff member, I want to create and assign tasks so work is organized

+6. As an agency staff member, I want to view assigned tasks so I can track the work that needs to be completed.

+7. As an agency staff member, I want to update task status so I can keep the team informed about progress.

+8. As an agency staff member, I want to manage outsource requests so I can coordinate work with external partners.

+9. As an agency staff member, I want to view reports so I can monitor campaign performance.

+10. As an agency staff member, I want to view my profile so I can manage my account information.

 ### Outsource partners